nim-lang/Nim/doc/nimc.rst

 Compiling with the command::

-  nim c -d:release -d:createNimHcr --app:lib --out:nimrtl build_nimrtl.nim
+  nim c -d:release -d:createNimHcr --app:lib --out:nimhcr build_nimhcr.nim

 Likewise, rename ``nimhcr`` to ``nimhcr.dll`` (for Windows) or ``libnimhcr.so`` (for UNIX).
 Application binaries intended to be code-reloadable should be